"GIS provides the ability to efficiently and accurately provide the needs of both staff in the field and in-house."

 Atlantic Telephone Membership Cooperation (ATMC)

-ATMC manually updated schematics from the field and needed a technology solution to collect field data and be able to update, edit, and share fiber network information.
+ATMC staff had been manually updating schematics from the field.
+They needed a technology solution that would support field data collection and allow people throughout the enterprise to update, edit, and share fiber network information.

-ATMC is using ArcGIS Collector to collect accurate field data and visualizing the data with a web map created using ArcGIS.
+ATMC decided to use ArcGIS Collector to gather accurate field data and visualize it with a web map created using ArcGIS.

 Atlantic Telephone Membership Cooperation (ATMC), chartered in 1955, is a nonprofit cooperative located in Shallotte, North Carolina.
 ATMC provides internet, security, telephone, and mobile technology services to roughly 60,000 members in southeastern rural North Carolina counties.
 ATMC wants to continue to provide the best service to its members and establish an infrastructure asset management solution viable for many years to come.
 Additionally, the cooperative will continue to accurately map telecommunication equipment.